Last Updated on April 12, 2022 by Zwivel Team

 Dimethylaminoethanol — the molecule also known as DMAE — is commonly used to treat a variety of mental ailments.

 It is, for example, an ingredient in medications like Deanol, for ADHD, and Lucidril, for senile dementia.
 But the positive effects of DMAE are believed to extend beyond mental wellness.
-It’s also found in skin care products that promise anti-aging benefits.
+It’s also found in skincare products that promise anti-aging benefits.

-DMAE: What does it do?
+What does DMAE do?

 DMAE boosts choline levels in the body.
 This water-soluble vitamin is essential for the creation of acetylcholine, a neurotransmitter that aids memory by strengthening communication between nerve cells.
 For that reason, DMAE is used to treat dementia and related conditions, like Alzheimer’s and Huntington’s.